Naira Suffers Marginal Loss Against Dollar Despite CBN’s Intervention — Nigeria Today

 Tella noted that the CBN flooded the FOREX market with liquidity at the onset when the demand for FOREX was low, compared to now.

-NAN quoted the economist as saying that there was a limit to which the apex bank could intervene in order not to put pressures on the nation’s external reserve.
+The economist said that there was a limit to which the apex bank could intervene in order not to put pressures on the nation’s external reserve.
+(NAN)

-The post Naira Suffers Marginal Loss Against Dollar Despite CBN’s Intervention appeared first on 360Nobs.com.
+The post Naira Suffers Marginal Loss Against Dollar Despite CBN’s Intervention appeared first on leadership.ng.

 Do you something awesome to share with the world?
 Click here to share